Cohomotopy and flux quantization in $M$-theory: The unstable obstructions

 To prove that this is a better approximation of $S^4$, we must show that the cohomology $H^7(X_2;\Z_2)$ vanishes.
 The following proposition identifies the cohomology of $X_2$ in low degrees.

 \begin{proposition} The space $X_2$ has the following cohomology groups for $n\leq 12$, where each displayed entry generates a copy of $\Z_2$.

 \end{proposition} \proof The cohomology groups of the first column was computed in the previous proposition.
 The cohomology in the second column is computed in Lemma \ref{k4steenrod}.
 We use the Serre spectral sequence for the fibration $K(\Z_2,6)\to X_2\to X_1$.
-The $E_2$ page takes the form

-where a single dot represents a single generator and a double dot represents a pair of generators.
-We claim that the displayed differentials are given by $d_5:\iota_6\mapsto \alpha_7$,
+The spectral sequence with differentials up to the $E_{10}$-page is displayed in Figure \ref{spectralseq2}.

 In degree $7$, we have two classes that can contribute, ${\rm Sq}^1\iota_6$ and $\alpha_7$.
 By construction, the transgression $\tau:\iota_6\mapsto \alpha_7$ Therefore, $\tau:{\rm Sq}^1\iota_6\mapsto {\rm Sq}^1\alpha_7$.
 Since ${\rm Sq}^1\alpha_7$ restricts to ${\rm Sq}^1{\rm Sq}^2\iota_5={\rm Sq}^3\iota_5$ on the fiber, it follows that ${\rm Sq}^1\alpha_7\neq 0$.
 Write ${\rm Sq}^1\alpha_7=a\beta_8+b\gamma_8+cp^*\rho_2\iota_4$, $a,b,c\in \Z_2$.
 Let $j$ denote the fiber inclusion.
 Then